Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

-The results of this section detail a comparison between the heuristic mapping algorithm and a brute-force algorithm and trivial mapping algorithm.
-These two additional mapping algorithms provide \textit{effective} upper and lower bounds on the performance of the heuristic mapping algorithm, just as in the previous section. $4$-, $6$-, and $8$-qubit interaction graphs were used as benchmarks to be mapped onto a $3 \times 3$ lattice coupling graph.
-Two sequences of two-qubit gate additions for $6$- and $8$-qubit interaction graphs are utilized, and are shown in \cref{sequences-graphs}.
-We sequentially add nonlinear edges to interaction graphs, starting from their linear counterparts.
-Our aim is twofold: Firstly, we wish to characterize and associate the performance of our heuristic algorithm with the \textit{amount of nonlinearity} in the corresponding interaction graph; furthermore, we secondly are interested in the \textit{particular way} that these nonlinear edges are distributed on the interaction graph; in this section, we added nonlinear edges in \textit{depth-first} as well as a \textit{breadth-first} manners, and compared the two approaches.
-With both of these descriptors evaluated, we stand to gain a more comprehensive understanding of the advantages and limitations of our greedy heuristic as it relates to distinct interaction graphs.
+The results of this section detail a comparison between the HQAA, BFAA, and TAA.
+These two additional qubit-assignment algorithms provide \textit{effective} upper and lower bounds on the performance of the HQAA, just as in the previous section. $4$-, $6$-, and $8$-qubit IGs were used as benchmarks to be assigned onto a $3 \times 3$ lattice CG.
+Two sequences of two-qubit gate additions for $6$- and $8$-qubit IGs are utilized, and are shown in \cref{fig6}.
+We sequentially add cycle-like edges to IGs, starting from their path-like counterparts.
+Our aim is twofold: Firstly, we wish to characterize and associate the performance of our HQAA with the \textit{number of cycle-like edges} in the corresponding IG; furthermore, we are interested in the specific topological properties of said IGs.
+In this section, we added cycle-like edges in two different patterns: following a \textit{depth-first} pattern, which seeks to saturate the vertex degree of one vertex of the IG before adding more edges to the next, and \textit{breadth-first} pattern, in which edges are added in such a way that the vertex degrees of all nodes stay approximately equal.

-In the small-$n$ regime (for an $n \times n$ QPU coupling graph), brute-force algorithms can be utilized, as the size of the coupling and interaction graphs are sufficiently small.
-Even so, it must be stated that in all of our simulation results, our brute-force mapper requires several orders of magnitude longer to complete each trial than the heuristic or trivial mappers.
+In the small-$n$ regime (for an $n \times n$ QPU CG), BFAAs can be utilized, as the size of the coupling and IGs are sufficiently small.
+Even so, it must be stated that in all of our simulation results, our BFAA requires several orders of magnitude more time in order to complete each trial than the HQAA or TAA.